bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Gromacs/index.md

 GROMACS is a package for high-performance molecular dynamics and output analysis.
 Molecular dynamics is a computer simulation method for analyzing the physical movements of atoms and molecules

-In this example we will make use of [gmx pdb2gmx](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html#description) program to add hydrogens to the molecules and generates coordinates in Gromacs (Gromos) format and a topology in Gromacs format
+In this example, we will make use of [gmx pdb2gmx](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html#description) program to add hydrogens to the molecules and generates coordinates in Gromacs (Gromos) format and topology in Gromacs format

 ## TD;LR
 Running Gromacs package with Bacalhau